firefly2442/jupyterlab-r-docker-stack-custom/README.md

-# jupyterlab-r-docker-stack-helm
+# jupyterlab-r-docker-stack-custom

-A customized version of [jupyterlab-r-docker-stack](https://gitlab.com/b-data/jupyterlab/r-project/docker-stack) with additional packages and a Helm chart for deployment to Kubernetes.
+A slightly customized version of [jupyterlab-r-docker-stack](https://gitlab.com/b-data/jupyterlab/r-project/docker-stack) with additional packages for deployment to Kubernetes.

 ## Building